TomFrost/Toady/README.md

 List all Toady mods:

     ./ribbit search
+    # Or in IRC: /msg Toady ribbit search

 List only mods that deal with typos:

     ./ribbit search typo
+    # Or in IRC: /msg Toady ribbit search typo

 Install a mod:

     ./ribbit install typofix
+    # Or in IRC, just say: !ribbit install typofix

 Uninstall a mod:

     ./ribbit uninstall typofix
+    # Or in IRC, just say: !ribbit uninstall typofix

+Did I mention you can search, download, and install mods into a running Toady instance directly from IRC?
+Yeah.
+Toady's like that.

 ## Write your own mods!
 (It's easy)
 I'll have docs here on how to write awesome mods soon, but until then, here's